bevyengine/rfcs/rfcs/43-many-worlds.md

 pub struct App {
  // WorldId is not very readable; we can steal labelling tech from systems pub worlds: HashMap<WorldLabel, World>,
+  // Each Schedule must have a `World`, but not all worlds need schedules pub schedules: HashMap<WorldLabel, Schedule>,
  // This is important to preserve the current ergonomics in the simple case pub default_world: WorldLabel,
- // Each Schedule must have a `World`, but not all worlds need schedules pub schedules: HashMap<WorldLabel, Schedule>,
+  // This is needed in order to correctly hand out read-only access pub global_world: WorldLabel,
  // Same as before
  pub runner: Box<dyn Fn(App) + 'static, Global>,
- // Designed for storing GlobalRes
- // Read-only access unless you have &mut App
- // Also stores an `AppCommandQueue` in some fashion pub global_world: World
 }
 ```